15 Things I Don’t Buy Any More

 I was lucky enough to receive a set of wraps from NaturalWrapsUK to use in place on clingfilm and tin foil.
 This zero-waste alternative is washable and can be reused countless times.
 Perfect!
-Also, now I don’t have to wrestle with a clingfilm roll in future.
+Also, now I don’t have to wrestle with a clingfilm roll in the future.

 Vegetables in packaging

 What is the point of plastic packaging on vegetables?
 Surely they add more chemicals than necessary, and they have nothing to do with keeping them fresh.
 We waste so much produce as it is.
 Since going zero-waste I only buy fruit and vegetables that are package-free, which also means I get exactly the amount I want and not the amount the store wants to sell me.

 I don’t know how back I managed to get through a ten-pack of sponges in 6 months since I’ve swapped them for a wooden pot brush I haven’t had to waste anything in two months!
 Fab!

 I can feel everyone’s recoil at this one – you don’t buy cleaning products?!
 No. I make my own out of vinegar, water, and essential oils.
 Yes, I’ve gone full hippie.
 Peace out.

 As someone who used to spend every weekend down at the shops, it’s been an interesting learning curve to move away from unsustainable clothing brands for ethical or second-hand shops.
 Recently I’ve bought a top for £1 in a London Air Ambulance charity shop and a jumpsuit – which I wore to my sister’s engagement party – for £2 in a Marie Cure shop.
 Sustainable, cheaper, and helping charities.
 Much better than Primark, don’t you think?